 We weave the Project’s core research findings and guiding ethos into various cultural intersections.
 We are creating a stream of global, relevant and inspiring content through various media channels with a view to engaging a large number of key audiences.

-Our aim is to ignite a cultural critical mass around the movement of wellbeing, gradually building on the media broadcasted throughout our network, by:
+Our aim is to ignite a cultural critical mass around the shift towards wellbeing, gradually building on the media broadcasted throughout our network, by:

 - Creating video, audio and experiential content through our owned media channel named ‘SHIFT’ and through the channels of co-creator and partner institutions.